EmployeeIssues.comU.S. Employee Rights in Plain English

 If you are (or recently were) covered by an employer-provided group health insurance plan, then your employee rights might entitle you to COBRA extended heath insurance benefits if you quit or get laid off or fired from your job, for reasons other than gross misconduct on your part.
 The same goes if you suffer a significant reduction in work hours.

-If you're a dependant (beneficiary) of an employee who is covered by a group health insurance plan, but the employee dies or divorces you and your coverage ends because of the event, then you might be eligible for COBRA extended heath insurance benefits on your own.
+If you're a dependant (beneficiary) of an employee who is covered by an employer-provided group health insurance plan, but the employee dies or divorces you and your coverage ends because of the event, then you might be eligible for COBRA extended heath insurance benefits on your own.

-As indicated, qualifying events under the Act include employment termination and a reduction in work hours, as well as certain life events that affect beneficiaries of covered employees.
-Generally, your employer must notify its COBRA plan administrator of a qualifying event within 30 days, and then the administrator must notify you of your COBRA eligibility within 14 days.
+As indicated, qualifying events under the Act include employment termination or a reduction in work hours, as well as certain life events that affect beneficiaries of covered employees.
+Generally, an employer must notify its COBRA plan administrator of a qualifying event within 30 days, and then the plan administrator must notify covered employees of their COBRA eligibility within 14 days.

-However, in the case of a divorce or legal separation, the covered employee or the employee's beneficiaries must notify the plan administrator of the qualifying event.
+However, in the case of a divorce or legal separation, a covered employee or the employee's covered beneficiaries must notify the plan administrator of the qualifying event.
 The time limit for providing such a notice varies depending on plan rules, but it can't be fewer than 60 days.

 After you receive notice that you are eligible for COBRA insurance, then you will have a limited but reasonable amount of time to purchase your extended health insurance benefits at group rates, plus an administration fee of up to two percent if applicable.
 Such a notice is generally referred to as a COBRA election notice.